-Former U.S. Secretary of State Colin Powell Supports Marriage Equality
+Former U.S. Secretary of State Colin Powell Announces Support of Marriage Equality

 May 23, 2012 by Dan Rafter, Associate Director of Communications